marijnh/Eloquent-JavaScript/05_higher_order.md

 // → 1165
 ```

-But it is harder to see what was being computed and how.
+However, it is harder to see what was being computed and how.
 And because intermediate results aren't represented as coherent values, it'd be a lot more work to extract something like `average` into a separate function.

 {{index efficiency, [array, creation]}}

 In terms of what the computer is actually doing, these two approaches are also quite different.
 The first will build up new arrays when running `filter` and `map`, whereas the second computes only some numbers, doing less work.
-You can usually afford the readable approach, but if you're processing huge arrays, and doing so many times, the less abstract style might be worth the extra speed.
+You can usually afford the readable approach, but if you're processing huge arrays and doing so many times, the less abstract style might be worth the extra speed.

 ## Strings and character codes